barosl2/test/README.md

    feature.
 This approach improves the overall performance and the response time, because the bot is informed about the status changes immediately.

-And more features, such as the Travis CI support.
+And also, Homu has more features, such as Travis CI support.

 ## Installation